Projects in Senegal

 Environment

 Environment Volunteers work to support environmental education, tree propagation/maintenance/diversification, and natural resource management.
-Volunteers in this sector are some of the most remote volunteers and collaborate closely with host communities and local technical partners to promote environmental stewardship and disseminate technologies that contribute to effectively addressing relevant environmental issues while generating income and increasing access to nutritious products.
-They also engage with the Peace Corps’ sponsored master farms across Senegal to promote efforts to increase food security and community resilience to climate change.
+Volunteers collaborate closely with host communities and local technical partners to promote environmental stewardship and disseminate technologies that address relevant environmental issues while generating income and increasing access to nutritious foods.
+They also address waste management practices to protect the surrounding areas and keep communities healthy.
+Environment Volunteers link with partners and other Volunteers to promote food security, community resilience, and income-generating activities related to environmentally sound and sustainable practices.

 Health

-Peace Corps Senegal has supported the health sector in Senegal, particularly in rural areas, for decades.
-Volunteers work as facilitators, catalysts, and mentors to improve the organizational, management, and behavior change communication skills of Community Health Workers.
-With their counterparts from the community health system, Volunteers also work with groups of new and expectant mothers to increase their knowledge and skills and to adopt practices that contribute to a healthy pregnancy, safe delivery, and healthy babies with the goal of ending preventable maternal and child deaths.
-The project strategy targets accelerator behaviors, for behavior change, while strengthening community health systems.
-As with all of Peace Corps Senegal’s sectors, the Health project has a strong component of gender empowerment and youth leadership.
+The Peace Corps has supported the Health sector in Senegal, particularly in rural areas, for decades.
+Volunteers work as facilitators, catalysts, and mentors to improve the organizational, management, and communication skills of community health workers.
+With their counterparts from the community health system, Volunteers also work with groups of new and expectant mothers to promote healthy pregnancies, safe deliveries, and healthy babies, with the goal of ending preventable maternal and child deaths.
+The project targets accelerator behaviors for behavior change while strengthening community health systems.
+As in all Peace Corps Senegal sectors, the Health project has a strong component of women and girls’ empowerment and youth leadership.
+Health Volunteers may also address income generating projects that have a dual benefit of enhancing disposable income while also benefiting nutrition, health and welfare of local communities.

-Development needs in Senegal include strong gender and generational dimensions.
-Women and girls continuing to lag behind men and boys in education, livelihoods and health indicators.
-Given this need all projects in Senegal include a strong focus on engaging women and youth to promote equity and engagement of these groups to advance development objectives.
+Women and girls continue to lag behind men and boys in education, livelihoods, and health indicators.
+All projects in Senegal therefore include a strong focus on engaging women, girls, and youth to promote engagement of these groups to advance development objectives.
 Volunteers work closely with women's groups and extra-curricular clubs for school-aged children under their respective sectoral projects.
-Many volunteers will also participate in secondary projects working on camps for girls and boys.
+Many Volunteers will also participate in secondary projects that include camps for girls and boys.